space-sh/space/doc/space-modules/spacefile-yaml-reference.md

 Node environment variables which are wrapped in double quotes will be _Bash_ evaluated at the parse stage, just as values that are unquoted.
 The quotes are automatically removed.
-When arguments and commands are wrapped inside other commands, their escape levels of double quotes and dollar signs are automatically increased.

 Using environment variables in _YAML_ will be properly substituted, if not escaped.
-However subshells `$(...)` are not allowed and will be filtered out.
+However subshells `$(...)` are not allowed and the `$` will be filtered out.

+NOTE: if `$(...)` is quoted in single quotes it will not be filtered out and the subcommand *will* be executed at runtime!

+#### Valid variable names
+In _Bash_ and other shells variable names can contain the characters `a-zA-Z0-9_`, but cannot begin with a number `(0-9)`.

+In _Space_, the above rules apply but also variables declared in the _YAML_ definitions cannot start with an underscore.
+This is to protect the inner workings of Space while the YAML is being processed, because variables in shell have very "generous" scopes.

+If using any other invalid characters for variable names declared in the _YAML_, Space might silently ignore them (and not throw an error) because the _YAML_ parser is limited.

 #### Strings and quoting
 Unquoted and double quoted values will be parameter expanded by _Bash_ during parsing, while single quoted lines will be treated as raw strings and evaluated later, at run time.